-- Illinois: No legislation concerning drug testing
+- Texas: No generally applicable drug testing law

 Learn More About Drug Testing at Work in Your State from a Local Attorney

 An employment issue involving drug testing can be highly emotional.
 A lawyer can help you assert your rights by closely examining the details of your situation and the relevant laws.
-Contact a local employment attorney to learn how they can help keep your job and your privacy.
+Contact a local employment attorney to learn how they can help you keep your job and your privacy.